A guide to tropicalizations: Projectively embedded toric varieties

 is also clear from what we have proven in \eqref{orbit equality}.
 Then we get immediately equality as the left hand side forms a partition of $N_\rdop$ for varying $Z$.

-The torus corresponding to the orbit $Z$ has character group $\zdop(\sigma^\bot \cap M)$.
+The character group of the torus corresponding to the orbit $Z$ has finite index in $\zdop(\sigma^\bot \cap M)$.
 This is clear as we may choose a base point $\yb'$ in $Z$ and then apply \ref{A-example in the field case} with $A, \yb'$ and with $\tilde{K}$ replacing $K$.
 This and \ref{dual complex} prove immediately the identities relating the dimensions.
 Finally, the claims about the orders are evident.

 \begin{rem} \rm If $v$ is the trivial valuation, then the dual complex $\Ccal(A,a)$ is just the normal fan of the weight polytope $\Wt(\yb)$. \end{rem}

 \begin{cor} There are bijective order correspondences between